Who is a Data Analyst?

 - Sales: There is a lot of data related to sales of products and services in a company that is analyzed, which helps in increasing sales and customer satisfaction and also in identifying the potential sales barriers.
 Hence, a requirement for data analysts arises in this sector as well.

-A data analyst fresher makes handsome salary and range of the salary depends on his/her expertise and skill-set.
+A data analyst fresher makes a handsome salary and range of the salary depends on his/her expertise and skill-set.
 The skills required as a fresher may vary across the industry.

 For example, the typical job of a Data Analyst is to run queries against the available data for finding the important trends and processing the data that might be of use to Data Scientists.
 In general, the Data Analysts are very good at database query languages, for example, SQL.
 They may also write scripts and produce visuals on the data available to them for better understanding.

 A Data Scientist, on the other hand, builds models using Machine Learning.
 These models are used to make several predictions and can also explain the future of the organization.
 Data Scientists work closely with Data Analysts while preparing the data to be used for the machine learning models.
-However, the salaries of Data Scientists are much higher than that of Data Analysts because of very high demand and low supply.
+However, the salaries of Data Scientists are much higher than those of Data Analysts because of very high demand and low supply.

-Many Data Analysts gain the relevant skills and become Data Scientists.
+Many Data Analysts gain relevant skills and become Data Scientists.
 The transition to becoming a Data Scientist is not very difficult for Data Analysts since they already have some relevant skills.
 Many Data Analysts go on to become Data Scientists.

 The designations of a Data Analyst would depend on the company he/she works in.
 However, generally, the technical work of the Data Analysts keeps on decreasing and the managerial work keeps on increasing as they climb up the corporate ladder.
 After a certain point, the promotion starts to depend on the leadership and managerial skills.
 Hence, it is important for Data Analysts to work on their soft skills as well.

-How to become a Data Analyst with no Experience?
+How to Become a Data Analyst with no Experience?

 To become a data analyst, you must first earn a Bachelor’s degree.
 This is a requirement for most of the entry-level data analyst positions.
 The relevant disciplines include Finance, Economics, Mathematics, Statistics, Computer Science, and Information Management.